tweag/monad-bayes/docs/source/probprog.md

 **What Monad-Bayes has that is unique**:

-Models are monadic and inference is modular.
-Complex inference algorithms like RMSMC or PMMH are built out of simple composable pieces, and so are expressable extraordinarily simply.

-Probabilistic programs in monad-bayes are first class programs in Haskell.
-There's no new special syntax or keywords.
+Monad-Bayes is just a library, unlike almost all other PPLs, which are separate languages written inside another language.
+As such, probabilistic programs in monad-bayes are first class programs in Haskell with no new special syntax or keywords.
 This allows all of Haskell's expressive power to be brought to bear.
 You can write distributions over any datatype (lists, trees, functions, histograms, JSON files, graphs, diagrams, etc).
-You can use powerful libraries like Pipes, lens and Parsec.
+You can use powerful libraries like `pipes`, `lens` and `Parsec`.
 Everything is pure.
 Everything is strongly typed.
 You can make use of laziness.

+Models are monadic and inference is modular.
+Complex inference algorithms like RMSMC or PMMH are built out of simple composable pieces, and so are expressable extraordinarily simply.